sgoldgar/JQuery-Events-Training/README.md

 <hr>

-### Deliverables

-1. When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.
-Push your updates to GitHub.

-1. Choose one of the event types we've looked at or another you'd like to try, and implement it on your website.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.
 All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.